Federal Direct Parent PLUS Loan

 Select: Complete MPN

 Loan Amount: The maximum loan amountis the students Cost of Attendance minus any other financial aid.
-The Plus loan has a fixed interest rate of 7.9%.
+The Plus loan has a fixed interest rate of 7.21% for loans disbursed after 7/1/14.

 Duration: Parents must apply annually for this loan.

 Repayment: You will start repaying the loan once it is fully disbursed.
-Effective for loans first disbursed on or after July 1, 2008, parent PLUS borrowers may opt to defer principal payments on their PLUS loans for up to six months after the student graduates or is enrolled less than half time.
+Parents may opt to defer principal payments on their PLUS loans for up to six months after the student graduates or is enrolled less than half time.
 If the loan is deferred, interest will accrue on the loan during deferment.
 Parent’s will need to contact the Direct Loan Servicing Center at 1-800-848-0979.
 Once a Plus loan has been disbursed, your loan servicer will contact you with information on how and when to repay your loan.

 The National Student Loan Data System (NSLDS) is the U.S. Department of Education’s central database for all federal student aid.
 Parents can access and view all Title IV aid previously awarded to them.